FerretDB/FerretDB/website/blog/2023-11-06-how-to-package-and-deploy-ferretdb-with-acorn.md

 touch app.py requirements.txt templates/template.html Dockerfile Acornfile
 ```

-Here, we've created `app.py` file that will contain our python application.
+Here, we've created the `app.py` file that will contain our python application.
-This should be the structure of your directory.
+The structure of the directory should look like this.

 ```text
 my-ferret/